moritzstadler/acvi-med/README.md

 ## System Requirements

-It is highly recommended to install the system on linux.
+It is highly recommended to install the system on Linux.
 If you wish to annotate the files before importing them (this is necessary if your
-VCF files are not annotated with vep already) you need roughly 500GB (TODO how much is actually needed?) of free disk space.
+VCF files are not annotated with vep already) roughly 709GB of free disk space are needed.
-The following programs are required for starting the system: (TODO spellcheck)
+The following programs are required for starting the system:

 - <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank">git</a>
 - <a href="https://docs.docker.com/engine/install/" target="_blank">Docker</a>
 - <a href="https://docs.docker.com/compose/install/" target="_blank">Docker-Compose</a>
 - Free ports on `8080`, `3000`, `5432`, `3306`

-# Tool (TODO add name)
+# Tool **(TODO add name)**

 ## Necessary Configurations